Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

   <img src="/images/pages/textures/classicfaithful/10.png" alt="noise" class="center" loading="lazy">
   <p class="center"><i><b>Picture 10:</b> Left: A "noisy" texture with an excessively large palette.
 Right: A "noisy" texture with no definition and just a random mess of pixels.</i></p>
   <br>
-  <li id="jappa"><b>Jasper "JAPPA" Boerstra</b> is Minecraft’s current lead art director and pixel artist, and has been working on the game’s art since 2017.
+  <li id="jappa"><b>Jasper "JAPPA" Boerstra</b> is the current art director for Minecraft, formerly working on the game's art from 2017 to 2022.
 In addition, he was mostly responsible for the 1.14 texture update.</li>
   <br>
   <li id="prog-art"><b>Programmer art</b> (often colloquially referred to as "progart" or "PA") is an umbrella term that describes the textures and the general art style used in Minecraft before version 1.14 (except all of the new textures that were added in 1.13).
-These weren’t made by Jappa, or any real artist, but by the developers of the game.
-Note that this term wasn’t coined by Mojang, and outside of the Minecraft resource pack community it refers to placeholder visuals usually created by the programmers as placeholders for new features, which is what the pre-1.14 textures basically are, since many of the widely used ones were originally made by Notch in paint.net within a span of minutes.</li>
+These weren't made by Jappa, or any real artist, but by the developers of the game.
+Note that this term wasn't coined by Mojang, and outside of the Minecraft resource pack community it refers to placeholder visuals usually created by the programmers as placeholders for new features, which is what the pre-1.14 textures basically are, since many of the widely used ones were originally made by Notch in paint.net within a span of minutes.</li>
   <br>
   <li id="jappa-textures"><b>Jappa textures</b> directly oppose Programmer Art.
 They were made by dedicated pixel artists like Jappa and they have a consistent art style.
 They are featured in all versions after 1.14 inclusive.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/11.png" alt="jappa textures" class="center" loading="lazy">
   <p class="center"><i><b>Picture 11:</b> Left: Programmer art oak planks.
 Right: Jappa's oak planks.</i></p>
   <br>
   <li id="vattic"><b>Vattic</b> is the original creator of the Faithful 32x32 texture pack in 2010.
 In the following years, the pack exploded in popularity, but in 2016, Vattic disappeared from the internet following some unfortunate IRL circumstances, leaving his pack discontinued at the peak of its popularity.
 After being found again in 2020, he authorized the Faithful project to continue the pack officially.
-Classic Faithful is built on upscaling textures based on Vattic’s original principles, and to emulate his original style with both the new, Jappa textures and updating legacy versions of the pack with later programmer art textures.
-All of Vattic’s original art can be found unmodified in the <a href="https://web.archive.org/web/20170630235514/faithful32x32.com/dl/faithful32pack.zip/">Wayback Archive.</a></li>
+Classic Faithful is built on upscaling textures based on Vattic's original principles, and to emulate his original style with both the new, Jappa textures and updating legacy versions of the pack with later programmer art textures.
+All of Vattic's original art can be found unmodified in the <a href="https://web.archive.org/web/20170630235514/faithful32x32.com/dl/faithful32pack.zip/">Wayback Archive.</a></li>
   <br>
   <li id="false-lines"><b>False lines</b> are the occurrence of several elements and/or color areas of a texture lining up in such a way that they create an illusion of a straight line, even when there is none in reality.</li>
   <br>